-In granting the Fellowships (and any Awards), the Selection Panel will have regard to applicants’ excellence and achievement in historical scholarship – and at the same time give priority to research and writing that breaks new ground, that has an imaginative grasp of historical complexities, or that may be in some sense ‘courageous’ in its purposes.
+In granting the Fellowship (and any Writing Awards), the Selection Panel will have regard to applicants’ excellence and achievement in historical scholarship – and at the same time give priority to research and writing that breaks new ground, that has an imaginative grasp of historical complexities, or that may be in some sense ‘courageous’ in its purpose.

 Judith Binney on History

 The act of historical reconstruction allows different voices to speak: it reveals people in their own times and contexts, which are not our own and should not be seen to be like our own.

 Received histories are the authoritative histories of a particular society.
 They are based in the constructions of the dominant society and its polity; in New Zealand they have emerged out of a relatively recent colonialist past and a scale of values that were once thought to be inclusive but which were in actuality blind to others’ experience.